The Guide to resolving residential building works issues (PDF, 8.1 MB) has been created to help owners resolve disputes.

 Residential building consumer guide

-Builders are required to provide a copy of the Residential Building Consumer Guide.
-(PDF, 2.2 MB) The guide and a copy of the signed contract, is to be provided to the owner, within five business days of signing.
+Builders must provide a copy of the Residential Building Consumer Guide.
+(PDF, 2.2 MB) The guide and a copy of the signed contract, must be provided to the owner, within five business days of signing.
 It contains information about owners and builders rights and responsibilities.

 Building services providers must give a range of warranties in a contract.
 These warranties apply even if they are not written into the contract.
-They are called statutory warranties and state that:
+They are called statutory warranties and state:

 Statutory warranties last for six years from the date of practical completion.
 They transfer to new owners if the property is sold, until the end of the original time period.
 Statutory warranties also apply to work completed by owner builders.